Skip to main content

 Our Simplified icons are available as monochrome (single-color) icons in Dark Stone, Deep Forest or white, or as duotone (two-color) icons in Dark Stone with Warm Red accents.

-Color become crucial when scaling down Simplified icons.
+Color becomes crucial when scaling down Simplified icons.
 If you are using Simplified icons at a small scale, always use a monochrome option with a high-contrast background to ensure legibility.

 Our library of Expressive and Simplified icons is available in multiple formats to support different needs.
 Our PowerPoint icons are specially formatted for easy, seamless use in slides, while our Designer icons are intended for all other designed assets and include JPG, PNG, SVG and Adobe Illustrator files.